flux-ka/website/README.md

 ## Development

-To develop this site you require jekyll.
+To develop this site you require docker.
 On NixOS you can use the provided flake (`nix develop`).
 On other systems you need to install this manually.

+Run `docker compose up` to launch the development server.

 ## Contributions